Shot Taranaki man in state of distress after fight with partner - witness

 He was removed from the vehicle and first aid given immediately but died by the time an ambulance arrived.

-Police located a cut down .22 rifle dropped by the male outside the vehicle afterward.
+Police located a cut down .22 rifle dropped by the male outside the vehicle.

-This is an extremely distressing incident for all concerned, De Wattigna said.
+De Wattigna said it was an extremely distressing incident for all concerned.

-Four officers attending the incident have been given downtime for ten days, he said.
+Four officers attending the incident have been given downtime for 10 days, he said.

 De Wattigna couldn't say how many shots were fired.